 What the Insurance Company Won’t Tell You

-In Virginia if you are found to be even 1% at fault in a way that significantly contributed to cause the accident, then you are not entitled to recover any compensation for your bodily injury or property damage.
+In Virginia, if you are found to be even 1% at fault in a way that significantly contributed to cause the accident, then you are not entitled to recover any compensation for your bodily injury or property damage.
 None.
 No recovery.

-If you give a recorded statement right after the accident, while you are still anxious or upset about the crash or under the influence of pain medication or before you have had an opportunity to gather yourself, you may say things that are not be in your best interest.
+If you give a recorded statement right after the accident, while you are still anxious or upset about the crash or under the influence of pain medication or before you have had an opportunity to gather yourself, you may say things that are not in your best interest.
 “But if I’m honest, why does that matter?”, you might ask.
-The problem is that you may not know the significance of what you are saying, so that you might agree with a statement the claims adjuster asks you, but that may mean something very different from what you intend.
-And remember, the adjuster is a professional trained in getting just those kinds of statements form you.
-They are counting on you to say something that will expose any contributory negligence or fault on your part and give them any reason to deny your claim out right.
+The problem is that you may not know the significance of what you are saying so that you might agree with a statement the claims adjuster asks you, but that may mean something very different from what you intend.
+And remember, the adjuster is a professional trained in getting just those kinds of statements from you.
+They are counting on you to say something that will expose any contributory negligence or fault on your part and give them any reason to deny your claim outright.

 When the claim representative requests a recorded statement, they don’t tell you that you have a right to refuse or that you are entitled to a copy of your recorded statement whether they transcribe it or not.

-The claim rep will tell you that all they need to get things started is your recorded statement to determine liability (that is, whose fault it is), or that their insured has not reported the accident so they need your version of what happen.
+The claim rep will tell you that all they need to get things started is your recorded statement to determine liability (that is, whose fault it is), or that their insured has not reported the accident so they need your version of what happened.
 Then the claim rep will ask not only a number of questions about how the accident occurred, but also about the property damage, your injuries, your prior health condition, and other personal information.

 If you give a recorded statement, you are simply giving the insurance company ammunition they will use against you later in settlement negotiations and at trial.
 What you say can and will be used against you by the insurance company.